Civil Engineering (CE)

 CE 423L.
 Hydraulic Engineering Laboratory.
 1 Credit.

-Course involves lab experiences dealing with design of experiments; and fluid properties, flow measurements, open channel flow, pipe flow, and hydraulic machinery.
+The course involves lab experiences designing experiments and fluid properties, flow measurements, open channel flow, pipe flow, and hydraulic machinery.
 Students perform lab work in teams and communicate results in written reports and one oral presentation.
-Prerequisite: CE major, ENGR 203, and ENGL 110.
+Prerequisite: CE major and ENGL 130.
 Corequisite: MATH 321 or CHE 315 or ECON 210; and CE 423 and CE 431L.
 S,SS.

 CE 424.
 Open Channel Hydraulics.
 3 Credits.

 Study of advanced topics in open channel hydraulics.
 Computer applications.
-Prerequisite: CE 423.
+CE 524 cannot be taken after completing CE 424.
+Prerequisite: CE 423 or instructor consent.
 F.

 CE 425.
 Surface Hydrology.
 3 Credits.

 Extreme rainfalls and flood frequency analysis, regionalization; runoff generations, routings, and basin modeling; urban storm water design; GIS and remote sensing applications in hydrology; recent techniques and development in surface hydrology.
-Prerequisite: CE 421.
+CE 525 cannot be taken after completing CE 425.
+Prerequisite: CE 421 or instructor consent.
 S.

 CE 426.
 Applied Hydraulics.
 3 Credits.

 Study of advanced topics on the hydraulics and design of water systems including water supply, water storage, drainage, and flow controls.
-Prerequisite: CE 423.
+CE 526 cannot be taken after completing CE 426.
+Prerequisite: CE 423 or instructor consent.
 On demand.

 CE 431.
 Principles of Water and Wastewater Treatment.
 3 Credits.